 Top left: Detail from a building application for a Mikwe in Königsberg 1898,

-top right construction drawing of the planned Mikwe
+top right construction drawing of the current Mikwe

-This synagogue was just revived last year in Kaliningrad; however, it used to be and is today one of the most beautiful temples in Europe.
+This synagogue was re-inaugurated in Kaliningrad in November 2018; however, it used to be and is today one of the most beautiful temples in Europe.
 The original synagogue built in 1896 in Königsberg, was damaged on the Kristallnacht in 1938, and then completely eroded.

 Since then, the Jewish community in the region didn’t have its synagogue.
 Only recently an opportunity to revive the building presented itself due to political changes and financial possibilities.
 The construction work of the temple was exclusively financed by sponsors and members of the Jewish community of the region.

 The new building was resurrected entirely from its original prototype – Königsberg Synagogue, whose beauty impressed inhabitants and city’s guests, it was a true marvel.

 The festive opening of the synagogue took place on the 10th of November 2018.
 The community dedicated this opening to the commemoration of the tragic event’s 80th anniversary – Kristallnacht in Königsberg.